Make a batch of these cheese and spinach muffins when you want to enjoy a muffin that’s not sweet.

 Savory muffins are perfect as a bread substitute with a pot of chili, soup or stew.
 They also make a great snack and a deliciously good breakfast muffin.

-Think of this: A spinach and cheese muffin split open and buttered, with bacon and a fried or scrambled egg.
+How about breakfast or brunch?
+Eggs, hash browns and warm cheesy spinach muffins.
+Perfect.
+Or a spinach and cheese muffin split open and buttered, with bacon and a fried or scrambled egg.
 Oh my, what a nice breakfast that would be!

 I love recipes like these that mix my passion for breads of all kinds with something a bit more healthy – like sugar free muffins with vegetables right in the batter.
 These are simply yummy.